MatinAniss/gpui-book/src/async/index.md

 # Async

-In this chapter, we will show you how to handle asynchronous tasks in GPUI.
+In this chapter, you will learn how to handle asynchronous tasks in GPUI.